-In order for a criminal record to be reported, there must be at least two pieces of matching Personally Identifying Information.
+In general, for a criminal record to be reported, there must be at least two pieces of matching PII.
 For common names, and other cases, that threshold may be higher.
 Checkr does additional manual and automated work to QA (quality assure) accuracy of reports and maximize the probability of correct record matching.